nazimboudeffa/nazimboudeffa/README.md

 ## New Places to become More Anonymous

-Mainly Web 3.0, I will not communicate my new identities, sorry
+Mainly Web 3.0, I will not communicate my new identities, sorry, but I'll keep the oldest ones

 - Chrome -> Brave Browser
 - Google -> PreSearch